VSI Archive Backup System for OpenVMS Installation Guide

 If you are updating ABS/MDMS, you should review the release notes provided in the installation kit.
 You can extract the release notes by using the following command:

-The upgrade from ABS/MDMS V3.x to V4.0 requires a conversion of the ABS policy database.
+• On Alpha and IA-64: The upgrade from ABS/MDMS V3.x to V4.x requires a conversion of the ABS policy database.
 You can directly upgrade from ABS/MDMS V3.x to any ABS/MDMS V4.x version.

-To ready your OpenVMS system for either the ABS/MDMS server or ABS/MDMS client software installation procedure, you must perform certain tasks and requirements:
+To prepare your OpenVMS system for the ABS/MDMS server or client software installation procedure, you must perform the tasks outlined in the following sections.

 2.1.
 Decide Where to Install ABS/MDMS Software